TheWookHub/enterovirus-antigens-kids-w-IA/09_multiple_sequence_alignment_of_nine_evs.md

 This Rmd replicates:

-- Extended Data Fig. 6 \| Full amino acid sequence alignments of the enriched regions of the VP1 and 3D regions of different EV species
+- Supplementary Fig. 6 \| Full amino acid sequence alignments of the enriched regions of the VP1 and 3D regions of different EV species
 - Fig 2B \| Zoomed in to the VP1 and 3D motifs